GayathriSrividya/training/README.md

 pandas and postgreSQL

 . src->v1
-	update_ratings.py ---- this file has set of instructions that converts csv file to pandas 	dataframe, creates instance for the class Ratiings to retrieve and update user rating
+	update_ratings.py ---- this file has set of instructions that converts csv file to pandas 	dataframe, creates instance for the class 				 Ratings to retrieve and update user rating

 	ratings_class.py ----- this python class contains dataframe values as attributes also 	consists of methods get_rating(), set_rating() to 				 update user rating along with current date

 .src->v2